neuroscout/neuroscout/README.md

     KEY_DIR=/home/me/.keys
     export KEY_DIR

-Build the containers and start the services:
+Build the containers and start services using the development configuration:

     docker-compose build
-    docker-compose up -d
+    docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d

 The server should now be running at http://localhost/